 Companies will also need to focus on tying employee learning paths to performance management to illustrate clear career progression and encourage employees to drive their own development.
 Additionally, employees will be more likely to participate in training and reskilling initiatives if they see the investment in their own development.

-While the COVID-19 pandemic has shaken up our business as usual routines, it has also presented businesses with opportunity to rethink their organizational preparedness plans and how they will gain access to the skill required to meet demand.
-Traditional ways of learning are simply not effective in the context of today’s fast-paced and constantly evolving landscape.
+While the COVID-19 pandemic has made leaders rethink their business as usual routines, it has also presented them with opportunity to transform their organizational preparedness plans and how they will gain access to the skill required to meet demand.
+Traditional ways of learning are simply not effective in the context of today’s fast-paced and constantly changing landscape.

 Businesses must implement an effective learning and development strategy to acquire necessary skills, and, importantly, to keep the workforce engaged during this uncertain time.
-Creating a culture of continuous and real-time learning should be a priority for organizations, spurring the need to update the traditional learning infrastructure to make learning part of the broader and on-going employee experience.
+Creating a culture of continuous and real-time learning should be a priority, spurring the need to update the traditional learning infrastructure to make learning part of the broader and on-going employee experience.